sctpfm/sctpfm/README.md

     --name=ambiguity2 \
     --characterize=false
 ```
-Once you’ve reproduced all the attacks you can analyze them by looking at the resulting attacker code saved in `out` inside the Docker image.
+Once you've reproduced all the attacks you can analyze them by looking at the resulting attacker code saved in `out` inside the Docker image.

 [1]: https://jakegines.in/
 [2]: https://mxvh.pl/